GarryChen-site/binarymusings/content/posts/golang/programming-pattern-2.md

 ---
-title: "Error Handling"
+title: "Mastering Go Error Handling: From 'if err != nil' Hell to Modern Patterns"

-description: "Error handling in Go and how to manage the `if err != nil` pattern."
+description: "Complete guide to Go error handling - tackle the 'if err != nil' problem, learn modern error wrapping with Go 1.13+, sentinel errors, and practical patterns for better error management in Go applications."

-summary: Go Programming Patterns - Part 2
+summary: "Master Go error handling patterns including modern error wrapping, sentinel errors, resource cleanup with defer, and techniques to avoid 'if err != nil' hell."

 date: 2025-06-29
 series: ["Golang"]
 weight: 1
-tags: ["Golang", "Error Handling", "Error Check Hell","Resource Cleanup"]
+tags: ["Golang", "Error Handling", "Error Wrapping", "Sentinel Errors", "Go 1.13", "Best Practices", "Resource Cleanup", "Defer", "Error Patterns", "Clean Code"]
 author: ["Garry Chen"]
 cover:
   image: images/go-02-00.jpg
   hiddenInList: true
-  caption: "Error "
+  caption: "Error"

 ---

 **Error Handling has always been a problem that programming must face.
 If error handling is done well, the code’s stability will be very good.
 Different languages have different ways to handle errors.
 Go language is the same.
 In this article, we will discuss Go’s error entry and exit points, especially the maddening `if err != nil`.**

 Before formally discussing how to deal with Go code flooded with `if err != nil`, I want to first talk about error handling in programming.
 This allows everyone to understand error handling at a higher level.